 Once you meet with your PT, they will often start by asking you questions about the pain/injury, how it affects your daily life, and what your goals are.
 Then, the PT will do a physical evaluation of the body as a whole to create a list of impairments.
 This will be followed by a variety of treatment techniques including hands-on and/or exercise.
 Before you leave, a customized plan will be created for you.

 We see the greatest results when our patients actively participate in their recovery.
-Our staff will often give homework to work on outside of the clinic, and then when you come in, you will be constantly checked and evaluated by your PT.
+Our staff will often give home exercise program to work on outside of the clinic, and then when you come back in, you will be constantly checked and evaluated by your PT.

-Often our PT’s will also refer you to our strength specialists, our massage therapist, and/or our naturopathic doctor and acupuncturist for any additional help.
+Often our PT’s will also refer you to our exercise specialists, our massage therapist, and/or our naturopathic doctor and acupuncturist for any additional help.